nais/doc/addons/azure-ad.md

 If you are not registered as an owner in your team, you should either have an existing owner promote you, or request the existing owner(s) to do whatever you may want.
 Access has knowingly been limited to discourage unnecessary privileges being given out to users that do not require them.

-## Usage

-### Azure AD for Authentication & Authorization

-See the [NAV Security Guide] for NAV-specific usage.

-Otherwise, depending on your application and its intended usage, see the [Microsoft identity platform documentation].

 ### Credentials / Secrets